BCVI (Blunt Cerebrovascular Injury) Screening

 • Basilar skull fracture or occipital condyle fracture

-• Severe traumatic brain injury (TBI) with GCS < 6
+• Severe TBI with GCS < 6

-• Neurological exam incongruous with head CT
+• Neurological exam discordant with head CT findings

-• Near hanging with anoxic brain injury
+• Near-hanging with anoxic brain injury

-• combined TBI and major thoracic injury
+• Combined TBI and major thoracic injury

 • Scalp degloving injury